 Here are a few of my favorite Christmas finds on Pinterest.

-Winter has already started to pack its bags and make way for Spring.
+Winter has packed its bags and made way for Spring.
 Flowers have started to bloom as an early announcement of the coming season.
-If you think it’s time for the décor to change, we are right there with you.
-We have listed down a few easy DIY décor ideas your whole family can enjoy making.
+If you think it’s time for the decor to change, we are right there with you.
+We have listed down a few easy DIY decor ideas your whole family can enjoy making.

 When it comes to creating challenging crafts that involve power tools, it’s best to let dad handle it.
 Give the man of the house the job of making this lovely wooden spring sign that you can display in your front porch or backyard.
 You can purchase a wooden board and some pre-cut wooden letters that spell out “spring”, or dad may want to show off his carpentry skills with wood and power tools by cutting out the letters from wooden boards.
 Liz from Hoosier Homemade posted this lovely DIY spring wooden craft along with instructions on how to make one.